YunoHost-Apps/yunofav_ynh/README.md

-# Yunofav : (unofficial) Favorite links for Yunohost #
+# Yunofav : (unofficial) Page of favorite links for Yunohost #

-Attention : en cours de développement --- Ne fonctionne pas

 ## Installation ##
 - Standard Yunohost installation.

 ## Functionality ##
-- Creates a page for your favoritite links, using the Yunohost tiles look and feel
+- Creates a page for your favorite links, using the Yunohost tiles look and feel

 **More information about Yunohost:**
 https://yunohost.org